timgws/handy-nginx-includes/README.md

 cat domainname.com.csr | pbcopy
 ```

-Give the CSR to your given SSL provider (mine is Geotrust with Namecheap or ENOM).
-Once you have the certificate, save it.
+After ordering an SSL certificate with your favourite SSL provider (I normally order Geotrust $10 certificates from either enom or Namecheap), paste the above generated CSR when asked by your certificate wholesaler.
+Ensure that you can send an email to one of the listed email addresses.

+Confirm your email address, then save the certificate once you recieve it.

 ```sh
 # on a mac